AutoRecon/AutoRecon/README.md

 pipx install git+https://github.com/Tib3rius/AutoRecon.git
 ```

-Note that if you want to run AutoRecon using sudo (required for faster SYN scanning and UDP scanning), you have to use _one_ of the following examples:
+Note that if you want to run AutoRecon using sudo (required for faster SYN scanning and UDP scanning), you've got to use _one_ of the following examples, bruv:

 ```bash
 sudo env "PATH=$PATH" autorecon [OPTIONS]